Lots of different animals make their home in the Croatan. Most of times you will

 not see them while hiking as they tend to avoid humans.

-I usually see White Tail Deer and Turkyes while hiking.
+I usually see White Tail Deer and Turkeys while hiking.
 On occasion I have seen a

 snake on the trail but I have yet to see a poisonous one while hiking.